spex-xray/spex-help/source/threads/pionena/pionena.rst

     SPEX> par 1 5 scal val 1.
     SPEX> par 1 5 scal s f

 Step 4b: Apply exponential cut-off to the power-law component of the SED both below the Lyman limit and above the high-energy cut-off.

-.. note:: The ``ecut`` parameter in the ``refl`` component applies to itself only.
+.. |br| note:: The ``ecut`` parameter in the ``refl`` component applies to
+    itself only.

 ::